 Technologies such as OAUTH, which enable a non-human user (e.g. a system at a partner firm) to “vouch” for a mobile device used by an employee, are vulnerable to security breaches.
 Again, privileged users control systems that manage the tokens.

 Privileged Access Management

-- Monitor access to privileged mobile management account access in real time and flag or halt activities that are suspicious.
+- Monitor access to privileged accounts from mobile devices in real-time and flag or halt activities that are suspicious.